New for September 2023: Read our evaluation study pre-print on OSF (free): https://osf.io/fhc2k/

 Introducing the study

-The evaluation study had two main goals:
+The feasibility study had two main goals:

 - To test LEANS as a neurodiversity teaching tool.
 Would children who participated be able to show knowledge of neurodiversity, and would their attitudes change?